RReiso/BeMyGuest/README.md

 * Include event budget management

 ## Reflection
-With this project I expanded my knowledge in writing model validations (using attributes like presence, inclusion, format, acceptance etc.), witnessed the importance of writing and running model, controller and integration tests that I wrote using Minitest, practiced writing helper methods, creating model associations, installing Bootstrap and modifying it's themes, as well as working with SASS files.
+With this project I expanded my knowledge in writing model validations (using attributes like presence, inclusion, format, acceptance etc.), witnessed the importance of writing and running model, controller and integration tests that I wrote using Minitest, practiced writing helper methods and creating model associations, and learned how to use SASS to modify Bootstrap themes.

 One of the main difficulties I faced was combining data from existing data tables (Events, Contacts) into a third table (Connections).
 Creating a Connection model and using foreign keys allowed contacts to be added as guests to multiple events without repeating information from Contacts and Events tables.
+Working on design and coloring has also been a challenge and I tried to create as smooth user experience as I could.